192.168.1.254 | Router Admin Login and Password

 How do I log in to 192.168.1.254?

-2. Then, navigate to the login page to enter a username and password.
-For the username and password, check underneath or on the back of the router, in the router’s manual, or on the router box.
+- Navigate to the login page to enter a username and password.
+To find the default username and password, check underneath the router or on the back of the router.
+You can also look in the router's manual.

 The above is a typical default IP address for a D-Link, Motorola, Netopia, Zyxel, and AT&T WiFi router.